Topology

 Enabled

 Turn on dynamic topology.
-A DynTopo icon will be placed below the brush radius and intensity sliders to remind you it is active.
+A DynTopo icon will be placed below the brush radius and intensity sliders to allow you to toggle Dyntopo per tool.

 Detail